floriangardin/harmonics/system/system_no_harm.md

 #### Techniques
 - Use technics to give more expressiveness to the music
 - Use different technics for different instruments to add contrast

-#### Variables
-- Variables are declared with `@<name> = <value>`
-- Variables can be used in harmonic lines, melody lines, and accompaniment lines
-- Variables must be declared before they are used
-- Variables can be used to declare (1 bar) accompaniments, melodies, and harmonies

 #### Voices
 - Voices are specified with `T<number>.v<number>`